angr/angr-doc/docs/loading.md

 # this is a dictionary of the objects that are loaded as part of loading the binary (their types depend on the backend)
 >>> print b.loader.shared_objects

-# this is a dict of the memory space of the process after being loaded.
+# this is the memory space of the process after being loaded.
 It maps addresses to the byte at that address.
 >>> print b.loader.memory[b.loader.min_addr()]

 # this is the object for the main binary (its type depends on the backend)